 Use full-fat sour cream.
 This is a cake and not the place to be counting calories!
 I also make sure I take it right out of the fridge so that it is cold when added to my saucepan.

 Prepare your pan well or line it with parchment paper.
 I love using GOOP (homemade pan release) on cakes, but also love how easy parchment is to use.
-Both are a great option.
+Both are great options.

 - 1 cup (226g) unsalted butter